Lussskki/PORTFOLIO/public/README.md

-# My-Portfolio-express-html-css-js-training
+# My-Portfoliohtml-css-js-training

-//when i was new in programing, i studied html/css/js and i built my first website/portfolio for me and, when i started Node.js, wanted to launch website with backend
+//when i was new in programing, i studied html/css/js and i built my first website/portfolio for me.

 :D it's my first time i know, i have mistakes